ylsung/Ladder-Side-Tuning/README.md

 ## Run VL Experiments

 ### Installation
-The environment conflicts with that used for GLUE experiments on transformers version.
-The other packages should be fine.
-The easiest way to avoid issues is to create a stand-alone environment.
+The environment for VL experiments conflicts with that used for GLUE experiments on transformers package (version 4.2 vs. 4.6).
+The other packages should be fine, so you can install all packages and overwrite the transformers on the environment you used before by the following commands.
+However, the easiest way to avoid issues is to create a stand-alone environment.

 ```bash
 # Create python environment (optional)